rpmsoftware/assessment-platform-engineer/README.md

 ### Objective

 Evaluate the candidate's proficiency in AWS CloudFormation, PowerShell and MSSQL through a series of tasks that simulate real-world scenarios.
+Please submit all responces in a GitHub Repo.
+DO

 ## Task 1: AWS CloudFormation